You’ve reached the right place! WNPRC Genetics Services is now WNPRC Genomics Services. Please continue for our 2023 services updates.

 VIRAL PATHOGEN SEQUENCING

 We specialize in RNA viral genome sequencing with an emphasis on simian immunodeficiency viruses (e.g., SIVmac239, SIVmac251, and SIVsmE660) and emerging pathogens (e.g., Zika virus).
-We use Illumina MiSeq technology to sequence the entire coding sequence of RNA viruses, shorter amplicons, and plasmids.
+We use Oxford Nanopore Technology long read sequencing and Illumina MiSeq short read sequencing methods to sequence the entire coding sequence of RNA viruses, ssDNA viruses, shorter amplicons and plasmids.
+Our specialization and experience in virus sequencing allow us to customize sequencing projects for every client’s unique needs.

 Sequencing data can be produced from various starting materials, including plasma, cell culture, RNA, and DNA.
-In our method, each genome is molecularly barcoded, and 20-30 viral genomes are pooled together for each MiSeq run.
+Virus starting material can be amplified using custom multiplex primer sets or unbiased amplification methods.
+In our MiSeq method, samples are molecularly barcoded and pooled together for a sequencing run.
 After images are processed and nucleotides are called on the MiSeq instrument, we bin the sequence reads by barcode tag.
-We routinely provide fastq files for each read.
-If a reference genome is available, we can also generate BAM or SAM alignments.
+Sequenced sample data is typically sent back in the fastq file format but if a reference genome is available, we can also generate SAM/BAM (Sequence/Binary Alignment Map) files.
 Additional data analyses may be performed after consultation with Pathogen sequencing lead, Dr. Shelby O’Connor.

-Viral pathogen stocks used to infect animals will be deep sequenced free of charge* provided investigators agree to make this important information publicly available via the SRA database.
+Viral pathogen stocks used to infect animals will be deep sequenced using Oxford Nanopore Technology long read sequencing free of charge* provided investigators agree to make this important information publicly available via the SRA database.
+BAM alignments will be generated based off a provided reference genome.

 Please see our pathogen sequencing white paper (pdf) for additional details.